 We encourage you to get your application on file with us even if we do not have a dog you are interested in at this time.
 Yes we do get in puppies including newborns however puppies under six months are not posted online

 There is no fee for submitting an application with us.
-We also adopt to families with fenced in yards or those that live in apartments.
+We are not affiliated with any other rescue organization or breeder so we do require our application to be submitted in order to be considered.
+We DO adopt to families with fenced in yards or those that live in apartments/condos.